arangodb/arangodb/Documentation/Manual/NewFeatures14.md

 server was running.

 In ArangoDB 1.4, the endpoints can also be changed at runtime.
-Each endpoint can optionally be restricted to a specific database (or a list of databases), thus allowing the usage of different port numbers for different databases.
+Each endpoint can optionally be restricted to a specific database (or a list of databases).
+This endpoint-to- database mapping allows the usage of different port numbers for different databases.
 This may be useful in multi-tenant setups.

 A multi-endpoint setup may also be useful to turn on encrypted communication for just specific databases.